storj/up/README.md

 ## Getting started

-You will need [Docker Compose V2](https://docs.docker.com/compose/cli-command/) and may also need to [enable Docker BuildKit builds](https://docs.docker.com/develop/develop-images/build_enhancements/) for certain features to work correctly (e.g. creating an environment based partially on a Gerrit change).
+It is recommended that you use [Docker Compose V2](https://docs.docker.com/compose/cli-command/) as well as [enable Docker BuildKit builds](https://docs.docker.com/develop/develop-images/build_enhancements/) for all features to work correctly.

 Install the tool: